-Any plugin will need its own package located in the Plugeth-Plugins packages directory.
+Any plugin will need its own package located in plugeth-plugins/packages.
 The package will need to include a main.go from which the .so file will be built.
 The package and main file should share the same name and the name should be a word that describes the basic functionality of the plugin.